 I have heard a lot of people do this too often only to end up with both permanent soft tissue and bone injury.
 If you numb these areas with drugs, they can’t warn you anymore.

 When these nerves (muscular and lumbar) have become temporarily ‘desensitized’, you are more likely to re-injure yourself without your awareness.

 Minimize your dosage

-To help your recovery, it is more effective to take the minimal dosage of pain medication such that you can still be aware of your discomfort.
+To help with your recovery, it is more effective to take a minimal dosage of pain medication such that you can still be aware of your discomfort.
 By doing this, you will have much better awareness and control of your recovery as your injury resolves.
 This will require a longer recovery time but will minimize your likelihood of premature injury and pain.

 iii) Apply a Cold Pack